 As a SaaS application grows, its database can become a bottleneck.
 Sharding—splitting a database into smaller, distributed chunks—allows horizontal scaling by spreading data across multiple servers.
 For example, Airbnb uses sharding to manage millions of property listings, assigning each shard to a specific region or tenant group.

 While sharding improves write performance and storage capacity, it complicates operations like cross-shard queries or database migrations.
-Tools like Vitess (used by YouTube) automate shard management, but teams must still plan carefully to avoid imbalances.
 Alternatives like CockroachDB offer distributed SQL databases with automatic sharding, reducing operational overhead for teams without deep infrastructure expertise.

 6. Auto-Scaling and Load Balancing